arco-design/arco-design-mobile/README.md

 Developers interested in contributing should read the [Code of Conduct](./CODE_OF_CONDUCT.md) and the [Contributing Guide](./CONTRIBUTING.md).

-Thank you to all the people who already contributed to ArcoDesign!
+Thank you to all the people who already contributed to Arco Design Mobile!

 # License